deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18976/index.md

 ![](figures/figures_1_0.png)

-> 🔼 Figure 1 is a visual representation of the CAMEL-Bench benchmark, illustrating its eight diverse domains and 38 sub-domains, along with the number of questions in each.
+> 🔼 The figure is a visual representation of the CAMEL-Bench benchmark, showing its eight diverse domains and 38 sub-domains, highlighting the wide range of tasks and visual data types included.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1.
 The proposed CAMEL-Bench covers eight diverse and challenging domains: multimodal understanding and reasoning, OCR and documents, charts and diagrams, videos, cultural-specific content, medical images, agricultural images, and remote sensing understanding in Arabic.
 CAMEL-Bench covers 38 sub-domains with over 29K questions carefully curated by native Arabic speakers to rigorously evaluate essential skills desired in Arabic LMMs.